br-data/elasticsearch-import-tools/README.md

 # Elasticsearch Import Tools
-Extract text and metadata from documents and import them to [Elasticsearch](https://www.elastic.co/products/elasticsearch).
-Quite useful, if you want to analyse a document leak or dump.
-The toolset uses [Apache Tika](https://tika.apache.org/) and [Tesseract](https://github.com/tesseract-ocr/tesseract) for text extraction and OCR.
+Extract text and meta data from documents and import them to [Elasticsearch](https://www.elastic.co/products/elasticsearch).
+Quite useful, if you want to analyze a document leak or dump.
+The tool set uses [Apache Tika](https://tika.apache.org/) and [Tesseract](https://github.com/tesseract-ocr/tesseract) for text extraction and OCR.

 ## Usage
 1. Clone the repository `git clone https://...`
 2. Install dependencies `npm install`
 3. Run scripts, e.g. `node extract.js ./pdf ./text 'POR'`

-### Dependendcies
+### Dependencies
 All scripts are written in JavaScript.
 To run them you'll need at least **Node.js v6**.
 Check out the [installation guideline](https://nodejs.org/en/download/package-manager/).

 The import tools use **Elasticsearch 2.4** for document storage and search.
-For further details, please refer to the [offical installation guide](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/_installation.html).
+For further details, please refer to the [official installation guide](https://www.elastic.co/guide/en/elasticsearch/reference/2.4/_installation.html).

 To check if your Elasticsearch is up and running call the REST-Interface from the command line: